-My mind buzzed over and over in a spinning spiral.
+My mind buzzed over and over in a spiral.
 Lately, nothing had gone right in the writing world.
-My blog was mildly floating above the water.
+My blog was floating above the water.
 I hadn’t been able to work on my novel or short stories in a while.
-My work I put out for critics got the same reply: “good, but not good enough”.
-Because writers can never be good enough, huh?
+My critics gave me the same reply: “good but not good enough.”
+Because writers could never be good enough, right?

-But as my mind spun, I glanced down at my phone to check my email.
-An email from a blog follower popped up and an instant wave of anxiety hit me.
-As soon as my eyes read the page, a smile spread across my face.
+But as my mind spun, I glanced down at my phone.
+An email from a follower popped up and an instant wave of anxiety hit me.
+But as soon as my eyes read the message, a smile spread across my face.

-The email spoke about how much I impacted this reader—this stranger—from behind a computer screen.
-This stranger who could live hundreds of miles from me got inspired by an unknown writer.
-The stranger even quoted me!
+The email spoke about how much I affected this reader—this stranger—from behind a computer screen.
+They—who could have lived hundreds of miles from me—got inspired by an unknown writer.

 I had forgotten how far words can go even as a writer.
-Small words could go a long way.
-It could be just a complement for a shirt or telling someone how intelligent they are.
-But I had forgotten that.
-Perhaps words were too powerful for my mind to comprehend.
+It could be a complement for a shirt or telling someone how intelligent they are.
+Perhaps words were too powerful for even my mind to comprehend.